 You might wonder why things don't get confused when both the ObjectEncoder and the ObjectDecoder are called within one pipeline invocation, after all, they're both in the pipeline, wouldn't they both get called ?
 They're not because handlers declare themselves as Upstream handlers, Downsteam handlers or both.Basically Downstream is when a pipeline is sending something to a remote.
 Upstream is when it is reading something from a remote.
 If the terminology is not immediately intuitive to you, think of this mnemonic sentence:

-... anyways, for handlers to participate in a pipeline, they will directly or indirectly implement one or both of these interfaces:
+If you want to learn something, you might read up on it and then write down some notes.... anyways, for handlers to participate in a pipeline, they will directly or indirectly implement one or both of these interfaces:

 Notice that the notion of Upstream vs. Downstream is specific to the client and the server, and for a conversation between a client and a server, both sides will need Encoder/Decoder pairs defined in the correct order.
 The next diagram illustrates this in the form of a simplified HTTP server serving a file to a requesting client.